Sensitive Teeth After Cleaning? Here's How To Fix It

-Toothache, dental cavities, and sensitive teeth after cleaning are ubiquitous oral problems in westernised civilisations.
+Toothache, dental cavities, and sensitive teeth after brushing your teeth are ubiquitous oral problems in westernised civilisations.
 And you can also suffer from tooth sensitivity to pain in response to cold, heat and acid.

 I’m sure you’ve heard that fluoride, cutting down on your sugar intake, flossing, and brushing your teeth offer solutions to common dental problems.
 But is there anything else you can do to ease the discomfort of dental sensitivity after brushing your teeth?